 We’ve pulled together some expert video guides for motorcycle riding.
 Whether it’s tackling bends, overtaking or just general tips to ease you back into the saddle after a long spell where we couldn't get out due to COVID-19.
 So, enjoy, ride well and keep Scotland's motorcycling routes safe.

-Scotland’s roads are truly breathtaking so it’s no wonder they are particularly busy this summer with bikers and drivers looking to explore our beautiful country.
-Here, Nicola Ross from Police Scotland’s Driver and Rider Training shares some great advice on safe summer riding and a reminder of some of the most important manoeuvres and considerations to bear in mind before heading out.
+Here, Nicola Ross from Police Scotland’s Driver and Rider Training shares some great advice on safe riding in summer – but also other times – and a reminder of some of the most important manoeuvres and considerations to bear in mind before heading out.

 Anticipating other road users

 Wearing the right protective gear can help save your life

 Here are some basic precautions you can take so that you live fast and die old.

 It goes without saying that wearing a helmet can reduce your risk of a serious injury or fatality during a fall or collision.
 Make sure it fits properly and look for the Government’s SHARP rating system.

 You’ll need either summer or winter gloves.
 Make sure your summer pair still offer good abrasion resistance and your winter pair offer good protection from all of the elements.

 3. Thick boots are important

 Good leather boots will help protect your ankles and feet in an accident.
 Make sure they are at least 2.5mm thick, have a strong sole, and are waterproof too.